amir111/Data_Science_Assignment_17/README.md

 ## Teams and Projects

+## Attendance Policy
+Attendance is required for all the class meetings and tests.
+If you will be absent for an exam due to circumstances beyond control, let me know in advance so that we can arrange a make-up test.
+Students who miss an exam without informing me prior to the exam will receive a 0 on that exam.

 ## Special Needs and/or Disabilities
 Students with disabilities should have documentation from the Office of Accessibility Resources & Services ([Link](https://ods.uncg.edu/)).
 This documentation should be provided to the instructor for review.
 In the case of major provisions such as separate testing environment or test-readers, the student must make arrangements with Office of Accessibility Resources & Services so that suitable accommodations can be provided.